 The second step in applying is to return the form to RDWA.
-RDWA will complete the relevant sections of this form and return it to you.
+RDWA will then complete the relevant section of this form.

-The final step in the application process is for you to submit your application to the DWA at firstname.lastname@example.org along with supporting documentation from the RDWA, other supporting documentation or letters of support.
+The final step in the application process is for RDWA to submit your application to the DWG along with supporting documentation and/or letters of support.